 It is the policy of C.H.
 Robinson that all employees of C.H.
-Robinson and its subsidiaries fully comply with the U.S. Foreign Corrupt Practices Act ("FCPA") and similar worldwide anti-corruption statutes like the U.K. Bribery Act of 2010 and the OECD Anti-Bribery Convention.
+Robinson and its subsidiaries fully comply with the U.S. Foreign Corrupt Practices Act ("FCPA") and similar worldwide anticorruption statutes, as well as C.H.
+Robinson's internal accounting controls.
 The FCPA prohibits U.S. companies from, directly or indirectly, making improper payments to a foreign government official, politician, or political party to obtain or retain business or gain an unfair advantage.
 The FCPA also requires that companies keep accurate records of transactions and transfers of assets, whether domestic or international.